Private Equity Funds and Institutional Investors in M&A

 - in certain jurisdictions, concerns about ‘piercing the corporate veil’ and directors’ exposure to personal liability;

-- transparency issues in the due diligence process;
+- transparency issues in the due diligence process, including those related to the target’s financial statements;

-- markets in which there are few (if any) generally accepted and publicly available contractual terms for M&A deals, resulting in lengthier negotiations and requiring more commitment of the investment team’s time;
+- markets in which there are few (if any) generally accepted and publicly available contractual terms for M&A deals due to the confidentiality of arbitration awards, resulting in lengthier negotiations and requiring more commitment in terms of the investment team’s time; and

-While the pandemic’s impact on the economies of the region posed additional novel challenges, the aftermath of the pandemic has brought political risk to the forefront in many countries in the region, including Chile, Colombia and Brazil.
+While the pandemic’s impact on the region’s economies posed additional novel challenges, its aftermath has brought political risk to the forefront in many countries in the region, including Brazil, Chile, Colombia and Peru.
 Private equity funds and institutional investors are increasingly focused on the potential impact of the political context on their investment strategies.
-In this regard, grappling with tough scenarios has been and probably will continue to be ordinary course for private funds and institutional investors active in Latin America.
-As discussed below, the business and legal approaches that private equity investors have developed for the region are designed expressly to navigate through radically uncertain scenarios that are hard to quantify and, therefore, price.
+In this regard, grappling with difficult scenarios has been and probably will continue to be the ordinary course for private equity funds and institutional investors active in Latin America.
+As discussed below, the business and legal approaches that private equity and institutional investors have developed for the region are designed expressly to navigate through radically uncertain scenarios that are hard to quantify and, therefore, price.

 Mitigating risks through contractual rights